caesarcai/Summer-Project-2020/README.md

 The folder "Comparison" gives tests on comparison for full GD with BD, circulant and block circulant matrix, and BCD for BD and block circulant matrix.

+The folder "Block_ZORO" gives the newest version of all tests above.

 Run Test_Zeroth_Order_GD for experiments